taylor-cox/catanai-java/README.md

 - Attempt to perform that action.
 - Return whether the action was successful or not.

-The client is responsible for sending a valid sequence of moves to the Catan game engine.
+The client (currently, only the AI) is responsible for sending a valid sequence of moves to the Catan game engine.
+In addition, the Python client logs all the `GameState`s to the database, since the majority of the logic for playing the Catan game is contained in the AI.

 ### Actions and Action Executors
 The list of possible actions in a game of Catan are as follows (in no particular order):